 Serlby Park Academy serves its community well, offering a stable, consistent, and well-resourced education from nursery through to GCSEs.
 The all-through model is a significant strength, providing stability for children and convenience for parents.
 Best suited to local families seeking a structured, no-nonsense education where children are known and supported from toddlerhood to teenage years.
 The main challenge is securing a place in Year 7 if you are not already in the primary phase.

 Yes.
 The school is rated Good by Ofsted (October 2023).
-In 2024, 67% of primary pupils met expected standards in reading, writing, and mathematics (above the England average), and the secondary phase ranks in the top 35-40% of schools nationally for attainment.
+In the 2024-25 / 2025 dataset, 70% of primary pupils met expected standards in reading, writing, and mathematics, and the secondary phase ranks 2,390th out of 3,895 schools in England for GCSE academic outcomes.

 No. Attendance at the nursery does not guarantee admission to the Reception class.
 Parents must apply for a Reception place through Nottinghamshire County Council's coordinated admissions process.